Skip to Content

 Unless it stays warm year-round where you live, your herbs probably won’t need any fertilizer during winter, as they’ll be mostly dormant.

 In general, you will know when your herbs need fertilizer.
-They will let you know by the color of their leaves or the ability for them to re-grow after trimming.
+They will let you know by the color of their leaves or the speed in which they to re-grow after trimming.

 Pruning